 Is it safe for 2 middle aged women to travel in Morocco independently or should we sign up for a tour of some kind?
 Thank you

 Morocco is generally safe if you use the usual precautions.
-Have a look at some of my other answers to similar questions here: http://answers.worldnomads.com... read more »about 4 years ago
+Have a look at some of my other answers to similar questions here: http://answers.worldnomads.com... read more »over 4 years ago

 If you mean because of the "Arab spring" and protests, then there's little to worry about.
 There are a lot of scams which operate in Marrakesh - but they are... read more »over 4 years ago

 Generally and usually it's pretty safe, getting ripped off in the souk is usually your biggest worry.
-See our travel safety articles here: http://journals.wo... read more »over 4 years ago
+See our travel safety articles here: http://journals.wo... read more »almost 5 years ago